CE 5010 Learning Resources Centers and Services - 3 graduate credits

-CE 5120 Integration of Technology in the K-12 Curriculum - 3 graduate credits
+CE 5040 Integrating Technology in the School - 3 graduate credits

 This instructional technology course is designed to provide technology educators, School Media Specialists, K-12 educators, and administrators with an understanding of ways current and emerging technologies can be used to facilitate teaching, learning, and managing instruction.
 Discussions will focus on issues, trends, and current uses of technology in K-12 education.
 Sessions will focus upon gaining experience integrating digital technology within the Common Core Standards, evaluating web 2.0 tools, exploring video resources, and designing technology enhanced lessons utilizing digital storytelling for K-12 curriculum integration.